Helping Our Employees to Navigate a Safe On-Campus Work Environment

 - Staggered Reporting/Departing: The beginning and end of the workday typically bring many people together at common entry/exit points of buildings.
 Staggering reporting and departure times by at least 30 minutes will reduce traffic in common areas.

-- Staff teleworking will continue to be in effect, with in-office staffing resuming incrementally over the late summer into fall.
+- Staff teleworking will continue to be in effect unless otherwise communicated by the departmental supervisor.

 - Divisional leads will work with their teams on specific work schedules.